brizzbane/surgetrader/README-telegram.md

 1. At the shell, copy `src/system.ini.sample` to `src/system.ini` and configure the file as documented.
 1. Change to the `src/users` directory.
 Copy `src/users/useraccount.ini.sample` to a new name of your choosing, e.g. myaccount.ini.
 Edit your account ini file as documented.
-1. In the file `src/system.ini`, update the variable `inis` in the `[users]` section with the name of this new ini file.
+1. In the file `src/system.ini`, crate a a variable in the `[users]` section with the space-separated names of the ini files you have in `src/users`.

 ### Optimal Settings

 Over a period of experimentation, I have found that these settings work well:

-    Each trade should use 3% of the seed capital.
+    Each trade should use 5% of the seed capital.
 Aim for a 5% profit margin.

 You can aim for higher profit margins if you are more interested in weekly or monthly profits.
 But for daily profits, you should only aim for 5% profit.